-Both the BA and BS degrees with the major in Biosciences and all major concentrations provide students with significant biological content knowledge and the skills to evaluate the scientific literature, design experiments, and collect, analyze, and communicate data.
-These degrees prepare students for graduate, medical, or other professional schools and a wide range of careers in the life sciences and beyond.
-Qualified students, interested in graduate school, have the option to apply to a specialized BA-MS-PhD program track at the end of their sophomore year.
+As you are proceeding through the Biosciences major you will gain significant biological content knowledge and the skills to evaluate the scientific literature, design experiments, and collect, analyze, and communicate data.
+These skills will prepare you well for your next steps including graduate, medical, or other professional schools and a wide range of careers in the life sciences and beyond.

-In addition, a minor in Biochemistry and Cell Biology and a minor in Ecology and Evolutionary Biology are offered for students interested in these fields who are majoring in other areas.
+If you want a taste of biology but have selected another major, you can consider a minor in Biochemistry and Cell Biology or a minor in Ecology and Evolutionary Biology.
 The minor in Biochemistry and Cell Biology includes many of the life science core courses required for the health professions.

-The Neuroscience major is an interdisciplinary program that is designed to provide multiple paths for students interested in the brain and how it works.
-This degree path explores the biological basis of cognition, how information is processed by neurons and neural systems, and how the latest mathematical and scientific tools can be utilized to learn more about ourselves.
+If you are interested in the brain and how it works, the Neuroscience major is an interdisciplinary program that can provide you with multiple paths to explore the biological basis of cognition, how information is processed by neurons and neural systems, and how the latest mathematical and scientific tools can be utilized to learn more about ourselves.

-The Environmental Science major explores interconnections between humans and the natural world.
+The Environmental Science major can help you to explore the interconnections between humans and the natural world.
 This interdisciplinary program, jointly offered by the Department of Biosciences and the Department of Earth, Environmental and Planetary Sciences, is designed to foster the critical thinking required to address the increasing complexities facing our planet and develop solutions to enhance the environment.

-Comparison charts for Biosciences major concentrations:BA degrees
+Comparison charts for Biosciences major concentrations: BA degrees

-Category BA Biosciences Biochemistry F2021 BA Biosciences Cell Biology & Genetics F2021 BA Biosciences Integrative Biology F2021 BA Biosciences Ecology & Evolution F2021 Math/Stat MATH 101 MATH 102 STAT 305 MATH 101 MATH 102 STAT 305 MATH 101 MATH 102 STAT 305 MATH 101 MATH 102 STAT 305 Physics PHYS 125 PHYS 126 or listed substitutions PHYS 125 or listed substitutions PHYS 125 or listed substitutions PHYS 125 or listed substitutions Intro Chem CHEM 121/123 CHEM 122/124 CHEM 121/123 CHEM 122/124 CHEM 121/123 CHEM 122/124 CHEM 121/123 Orgo Chem CHEM 211/213 CHEM 211/213 CHEM 211/213 Intro Bio BIOS 201 BIOS 202 BIOS 201 BIOS 202 BIOS 201 BIOS 202 BIOS 201 BIOS 202 Labs BIOS 211 BIOS 311 2 elective labs (see GA) BIOS 211 3 elective labs (see GA) BIOS 211 BIOS 213 2 elective labs (see GA) BIOS 213 3 elective labs (see GA) Upper Level Lecture Courses in Major Area (≥3 credit hours) BIOS 301 BIOS 302 BIOS 352 2 elective lectures (see GA) BIOS 301 BIOS 341 BIOS 344 3 elective lectures (see GA) BIOS 301 BIOS 341 BIOS 332 BIOS 334 2 elective lectures (see GA) BIOS 312 BIOS 332 BIOS 334 BIOS 338 5 elective lectures (see GA) Broadening Elective Lecture Courses 1 NSCI/ENGI >200 (≥ 3 credit hours) 1 NSCI/ENGI ≥200 (≥ 3 credit hours) 1 NSCI/ENGI ≥200 (≥ 3 credit hours) 1 NSCI/ENGI ≥200 (≥ 3 credit hours) Senior Capstone 1 400-level capstone (see GA) 1 400-level capstone (see GA) 1 400-level capstone (see GA) 1 400-level capstone (see GA)
+Category BA Biosciences Biochem istry F2021 BA Biosciences Cell Biology & Genetics F2021 BA Biosciences Integrative Biology F2021 BA Biosciences Ecology & Evolution F2021 Math/Stat MATH 101 MATH 102 STAT 305 MATH 101 MATH 102 STAT 305 MATH 101 MATH 102 STAT 305 MATH 101 MATH 102 STAT 305 Physics PHYS 125 PHYS 126 or listed substitutions PHYS 125 or listed substitutions PHYS 125 or listed substitutions PHYS 125 or listed substitutions Intro Chem CHEM 121/123 CHEM 122/124 CHEM 121/123 CHEM 122/124 CHEM 121/123 CHEM 122/124 CHEM 121/123 Orgo Chem CHEM 211/213 CHEM 211/213 CHEM 211/213 Intro Bio BIOS 201 BIOS 202 BIOS 201 BIOS 202 BIOS 201 BIOS 202 BIOS 201 BIOS 202 Labs BIOS 211 BIOS 311 2 elective labs (see GA) BIOS 211 3 elective labs (see GA) BIOS 211 BIOS 213 2 elective labs (see GA) BIOS 213 3 elective labs (see GA) Upper Level Lecture Courses in Major Area (≥3 credit hours) BIOS 301 BIOS 302 BIOS 352 2 elective lectures (see GA) BIOS 301 BIOS 341 BIOS 344 3 elective lectures (see GA) BIOS 301 BIOS 341 BIOS 332 BIOS 334 2 elective lectures (see GA) BIOS 312 BIOS 332 BIOS 334 BIOS 338 5 elective lectures (see GA) Broadening Elective Lecture Courses 1 NSCI/ENGI >200 (≥ 3 credit hours) 1 NSCI/ENGI ≥200 (≥ 3 credit hours) 1 NSCI/ENGI ≥200 (≥ 3 credit hours) 1 NSCI/ENGI ≥200 (≥ 3 credit hours) Senior Capstone 1 400-level capstone (see GA) 1 400-level capstone (see GA) 1 400-level capstone (see GA) 1 400-level capstone (see GA)